Russia detains protesters calling for Putin to go

-MOSCOW Russian police detained at least 100 people at protests calling on Vladimir Putin to resign after a presidential election they say was unfairly skewed in his favor.
+MOSCOW Russian police detained at least 100 people at protests calling on Vladimir Putin to resign after a presidential election they say was unfairly skewed in his favour.

 Putin says he won a fair and open contest, but thousands of protesters chanted "Russia without Putin" at Moscow's Pushkin Square, the scene of dissident protests during Soviet times.